feross/blob-to-buffer/README.md

 [browserify](http://browserify.org/) and you're working with lots of binary data.

 Unfortunately, sometimes the browser or someone else's API gives you a `Blob`.
 Silly browser.
-How do you convert it to a`Buffer`?
-What's that goofy `FileReader` code look like?
+How do you convert it to a `Buffer`?

+Something with a goofy `FileReader` thingy...
 Time to Google for it yet again...
 There must be a better way!

 ***There is!
 Simply use this module!***